 The results of our radiocarbon dating programme will be made available soon.

 While there have been several campaigns of excavations on Iona since Thomas (O’Sullivan 1998), these authors have only had partial access to the Thomas archive of materials.
 With the benefit of years of later work, we are now able to reassess Thomas’ findings in a way that could not be done until now.
 We are applying the latest scientific techniques of analysis to the artefacts, and have obtained radiocarbon dates from the preserved organic materials.
-In 2017, we went back to Iona and re-excavated two of his trenches to get still more information on what he found; the results of that work will be presented here.
+In 2017, we went back to Iona and re-excavated two of his trenches to get still more information on what he found; the preliminary results of that work are now available here.
 But from the work we’ve done already, it is clear that Thomas’ work has the potential to change what we think we know about Iona.
 In one way, the publication of the results of his work is only the beginning of this work, and we are honoured to have played a role in taking his legacy forward.

 Data structure report